laszewsk/canon-r7-ccapi/README.md

 $ make
 ```

-Thos will install and run the program using a GUI.
+Those will install and run the program using a GUI.

 ## Plan